SXSW/Greater Richmond Partnership

 Objective: Develop a theme/campaign for the SXSW Interactive Festival that gets new businesses into Richmond.

-The Greater Richmond Partnership approached VCU Brandcenter to develop a campaign for the SXSW Interactive Festival.
-The goal was to spark conversation about why businesses should relocate to the Greater Richmond Area.
+The Greater Richmond Partnership wanted to spark conversations about why businesses should relocate to the Greater Richmond Area.
 My team and I competed against 15 other teams in front of a pannel of judges from various Richmond companies, including Altria, Carmax, and Capital One.
 Our concept was ultimately chosen as the winner and was used for Greater Richmond Partnership's booth at SXSW.

 Richmond has come a long way over the years, and yet people outside of Richmond still associate the area with murder and confederate flags.
 In order to show non-Richmonders what's so great about Richmond, our team had to make sure we understood exactly what makes Richmond so unique.